sylphxltd/leaf/README.md

 # Leaf

-> A React-based documentation framework.
+> A Preact-based documentation framework.
 VitePress parity achieved! ✨

-**Leaf** is a fast, modern documentation framework built with React that achieves **100% feature parity with VitePress**.
-Zero-config, blazingly fast, and beautifully designed.
+**Leaf** is a fast, modern documentation framework built with Preact that achieves **100% feature parity with VitePress**.
+Zero-config, blazingly fast, and beautifully designed with 29% smaller bundle size.

 ## ✨ Features